naoto64/MCP2221-GPIO-LabVIEW/README.md

 # MCP2221-GPIO-LabVIEW
-Library for operating the mcp2221 gpio in LabVIEW
+Library for operating the MCP2221 GPIO in LabVIEW